hexalang/Hexa/docs/reference.md

-# Hexa Syntax Reference Draft
+# Hexa Syntax Reference

 This document is a draft of the Hexa syntax reference.
 It is not yet complete and may change.

-Is does *not* correspond to the actual syntax of Hexa.
-It's a draft of the syntax that will be released in the future.
+Is does *not* correspond to the full actual syntax of Hexa yet.
+It's a draft of the syntax changes that will be released in the future.
 The compiler already released on the GitHub will catch up ASAP.

 Below is a comprehensive list of the syntax elements of Hexa.
 Every syntax element is shown with an examples of all possible variations.

+Most ideas have been validated through real-world Hexa usage in web and systems programming.

 > NOTE: This file will be transformed into a auto-test for a parser.